The World Series is starting soon and many baseball fans will be looking for the best ways to watch it.

 The trial can be used to get you to the second week of the World Series before you have to pay.

-FuboTV charges $54.99 for their basic English-language package.
+FuboTV charges $64.99 for their basic English-language package.
+There are more advanced plans for which you have to pay more.

 While this is more than what’s charged by other services on this list, it does give you access to over 100 channels.